sheiladzm/restaurants-app/README.md

 ![Screen Shot 2022-05-11 at 8 17 51 AM](https://user-images.githubusercontent.com/101483745/167886731-f99bcf21-d0ed-46c4-a21a-4b36066bddae.png)

-I chose a one to many relationship to describe the relationship between restaurants and addresses as many restaurants had multiple locations.
+I chose a one to many relationship to describe the relationship between restaurants and addresses as each restaurant had one or more locations.

 <img width="685" alt="R-App_ERD" src="https://user-images.githubusercontent.com/101483745/167368479-a271a18e-30f7-4b7c-8048-7d5a26cd876c.png">